 Wrapping It Up

 Those are just a few considerations to think about.
-I have been managing Google Ads accounts for small business for a decade.
+I have been managing Google Ads accounts for small businesses for over decade.
 I’ve helped plenty of businesses find success with Google Ads.
+There have also been campaigns that just could not meet the clients goals and objectives.
+It certainly is not the best option for all businesses.

-Heck, Google Ads is Google’s cash cow.
+Having said that, Google Ads is Google’s cash cow for a reason.
 They make billions and billions every year from it.
 If businesses were not successful with it, then they would stop paying for the service.
 And, Google would not be making those billions.
+Google ads is a great place for small businesses to start their online marketing journey.
+Again, this does not mean you have to push all your “chips” in with Google Ads.
+Test a few different online marketing channels and see which combination gives your business the best results.